 - Taiwan Today has a good article about the state of the Taiwanese boatbuilding industry in the 1980s.
 Apparently Taiwan was the top exporter of recreational boats to the United States in those days.
 For a deeper dive I recommend looking up Robert Perry, a famous American boat designer who spent many years working with Taiwanese shipyards. ↩

 - Anuoma were well within their rights to demolish the shipyard—and Taisugar had also approved—but the site had been under consideration for protection since at least 2007.
 I’m guessing there might have been some interest in avoiding the embarrassment of seeing one of the city’s most visible industrial ruins disappear after years of inaction. ↩

-- Keelung is home to several thousand Taiwanese indigenous people, primarily Amis people 阿美族 who migrated here from East Taiwan in the 1950s to work in the burgeoning fishing and mining industries.
-The indigenous Taiwanese who greeted the Spanish when they landed here in the 1600s were the Ketalagan people 凱達格蘭族, but they were absorbed into the general population long ago.
+- Keelung is home to several thousand Taiwanese Indigenous people, primarily Amis people 阿美族 who migrated here from eastern Taiwan in the 1950s to work in the burgeoning fishing and mining industries.
+The Indigenous Taiwanese who greeted the Spanish when they landed here in the 1600s were the Ketalagan people 凱達格蘭族, but they were absorbed into the general population long ago.
 Incidentally, the name Keelung is derived from Ketalagan by way of Hokkien (Ke-lâng), and it originally referred only to what is now Heping Island. ↩

 - The origins of the term Wǔfēn Train 五分車, which refers to the small engines that plied Taiwan’s extensive narrow gauge railways, seems shrouded in mystery.
 This railfan suggests the term did not come into use until after the expulsion of the Japanese, and nor does it derive from the narrow gauge railway spanning half that of the international standard. ↩